 Fortunately, for both patients and hospitals, trend analysis indicates that instances of HAIs are decreasing.
 Up-to-date smart ventilation technologies driven by building automation systems are helping to reduce these risks by effectively managing airflows across hospital facilities.
 However, in order to be effective, these systems must be properly designed, operated, and maintained.

 Our company, Wadsworth Solutions, works side by side with facilities staff to help make hospital environments safer for patients and staff.
 As a Schneider Electric Master-level EcoXpert, we support building owners and portfolio managers in their efforts to automate their facilities and to integrate analytics into their building automation practices.
-We also advise building owners on methods for optimizing building operations during low-occupancy situations, such as the 15 steps outlined in this brochure by Schneider Electric.
+We also advise building owners on methods for optimizing building operations during low-occupancy situations.

 Airflow systems are complex, and over the years, we have helped hospitals to implement the proper steps for maintaining the safety of their ventilation.
 We often recommend that our healthcare clients implement the following best practices: